walmartlabs/costanza/README.md

 });
 ```

 This is the minimum required to use the library, but the fidelity of the error tracking is greatly improved if code is associated with known sections.
+Sections allow for a unique name to be associated with a code execution path.
+Should an error occur within the section or one of it's anonymous sections, this unique name will be included in the error result, easing debugging.

+The easiest way to create a section is with the `run` method, which will immediately execute.

 ```javascript
 Costanza.run('unique-name', function() {